-Debt buying companies, collection law firms, third party collection agencies, and creditors can participate in and earn a Certified Professional Receivables Company (CPRC) designation through RMAI.
+Debt buying companies, collection law firms, third-party collection agencies, and creditors can participate in and earn a Certified Receivables Company (CRB) designation through RMAI.

 What does business certification involve?

 Certifications will be granted to businesses that comply with uniform and rigorous industry standards of best practices and pass an RMAI conducted background check.
 The standards address core principles including account documentation, chain of title, consumer complaint and dispute resolution, statute of limitation compliance, vendor management, credit bureau reporting, resale, as well as other relevant operational procedures.

 Debt buying companies who are actively purchasing portfolios must complete their CRB designation within one year as a condition for RMAI membership.
 Debt buying companies who are not actively purchasing receivables must meet the following requirements to remain an associate member: